htran17/CPP/CAMERA/readme.md

-it needs to install opencv3.
+it needs an opencv3 package.

 how to compile